frjkr/Practice/readme.txt

-I just wanna check git diff can I ?
+I just wanna check git diff
+And it WORKED!
 I wanna see the graphic